Have the Best Day Ever at Caledonia Lakeside Park

 Great Place for Toddlers and Bigger Kids Alike

-Toddlers would love to play at Caledonia Lakeside Park.
+Toddlers will love playing at Caledonia Lakeside Park.

-They will enjoy the play structure and would most likely be attracted to the lakefront.
+They will enjoy the play structure and be attracted to the lakefront.
 You’ll want to keep a close eye on them at the lake (swimming isn’t allowed).

 Tips For Visiting Caledonia Lakeside Park